nguyenlouis/number-factorization-diagrams/doc/source/installation/install.rst

 How to install factodiagrams
 ============================

+To install this package you will need to type the command below in the terminal.

 On Windows
 ----------

-To install this module

 On Linux
 --------

-To install this module